MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

      - \<platform\> = `amd64` (aka: x64), `x86`, etc.

    - When finished updating the **Path** variable, click **OK**.
 Then click **OK** when returned to the **Environment Variables** dialog.

+6. Download SDK samples from GitHub (OPTIONAL)

+   - If you don't have one already, first create a [GitHub profile](https://github.com/join).
+   - Then install the latest version of [Software Freedom Conservancy's Git client tools (Git Bash)](https://git-scm.com/download/)
+   - Using Git Bash, download the sample(s) of interest:
+     - Use the following query to view the repositories: https://github.com/Azure-Samples?utf8=%E2%9C%93&q=MipSdk.
+     - Using Git Bash, use `git clone https://github.com/azure-samples/<repo-name>` to download each sample repository.

 ## Register a client application with Azure Active Directory